Aloysius O'Kelly

-Aloysius O'Kelly (3 July 1853 in Dublin - 12 January 1936) was an Irish painter.
+Aloysius O'Kelly (3 July 1853 – 12 January 1936) was an Irish painter.

 Early life

-Aloysius was born to John and Bridget O'Kelly in Peterson's Lane (now Lombard Street East), Dublin 3 July 1853.
+Aloysius was born to John and Bridget O'Kelly in Peterson's Lane (now Lombard Street East), Dublin, 3 July 1853.
 He was the youngest of four boys and one girl.
 The O'Kelly family along with Aloysius' cousins, the Lawlors, made up a network of artists and political activists in 19th-century Irish cultural history.
 His grandparents on his father's side were natives of County Roscommon and his father ran a blacksmith's shop and dray making business in Peterson's Lane.
 His uncle on his mother's side was John Lawlor, a successful sculptor, and his cousin, Michael Lawlor, was also a sculptor employed in London.
 Aloysius' brothers, Charles and Stephen, also became artists, whereas the eldest brother, James J. O'Kelly, set forth on a successful political career.
 O'Kelly's mother directed him towards a career in the arts.

 In 1861, John's father died and Bridget, whose brother, John Lawlor (1820-1901) was already an established sculptor in London. moved her family there.
 Lawlor became a father figure to her children, especially her sons.
 Lawlor took on the boys, including Aloysius, as apprentices in his studio.